DeveloppeurPascal/Delphi-Translation-Library/README.md

-# Delphi-Projects-Template
+# Delphi Translation Library (DLT)

 [Cette page en français.](LISEZMOI.md)

-A git template for my Delphi (or others) projects.

-This template is distributed under MIT license.
-The AGPL license is for projects I create from this code repository template.
-Use the license you want if you use the template.
+You will find in this code repository tools (units and projects) allowing to automatically or manually translate your projects developed in Object Pascal under Delphi.

+The first version of this library was made for the online conference [DelphiCon 2023](https://lp.embarcadero.com/DelphiCon2023) in order to present a solution to automatically localize a FMX or VCL project through the translation REST API of [DeepL](https://www.deepl.com) of which [a client library](https://github.com/DeveloppeurPascal/DeepL-Delphi-client) exists for Delphi.

+Backward compatibility being one of my priorities when I develop, you should have no problem to use what is currently downloadable even if many evolutions will be added in a more or less near future.

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

 ## Install

-To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX).
+To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/Delphi-Translation-Library).

 **Warning :** if the project has submodules dependencies they wont be in the ZIP file.
 You'll have to download them manually.